kevin-linps/Handwritten-digits-recognition/README.md

 The description of each file is listed below.
 1. *Handwritten Digits Recognition 01 - Scikit-learn*: building three scikit-learn models and evaluate their accuracies
 2. *Handwritten Digits Recognition 02 - TensorFlow*: building a large CNN to classify the images
-3. *DigitsVisualizer.py*: a GUI that demonstrates the practical deployment of trained models
+3. *Applications*: two Python source codes that demonstrate practical deployments of trained models
-4. *svm_model.joblib*: a file that contains the binaries for trained SVM
-5. *CNN_model.h5*: a file that contains the trained CNN

 ## Experiemental results